SEND

 Record of Concern

 The class teacher/key worker identifies a special need through assessment, observation and / or parental concern.
-This will lead to carefully adapting the provision, differentiating tasks and close monitoring.
+This will lead to carefully adapting the provision, adapting tasks and close monitoring.

 Graduated Approach